deivuh/DODropletManager-OSX/README.md

 - Show each droplets status, IP address, distro and region
 - Copy droplet’s IP address to clipboard
 - Reboot, shutdown and power on droplets
-- Open a SSH root session to droplets
+- Open a SSH session to droplets

 ##License